FuelLabs/fuels-ts/apps/docs/src/guide/transactions/pre-confirmation.md

 These outputs can be:

-- Extracted directly from the pre confirmation response.
+- Extracted directly from the pre-confirmation response.
 - **Used immediately** to fund new transactions, without waiting for block confirmation.

 This significantly improves the ability to build transaction sequences or reactive transaction flows.